nestoralonso/recetas-redux/README.md

 - [x] split by word and normalize word before putting them in the index
 - [x] Update the data model to deal with the ingredients
 - [x] Implement cancel for create form
+- [x] Country selector implement, for anonymous users too
+- [x] Search Recipe Page
+- [ ] Detail view for recipes with portions calculator
 - [ ] Delete ingQuant
-- [ ] Country selector implement, for anonymous users too
-- [ ] Search Recipe Page
 - [ ] Explain better why is getting those search results, ex: searching for 'b': also finds 'tocineta' because one of its locs is 'beicon'
 - [ ] Complete ingredient CRUD
 - [ ] Complete recipe CRUD
-- [ ] Checkout material-ui with sass
 - [ ] Recipe form validation
 - [ ] Implement logout
-- [ ] Search recipe functionality
-- [ ] Detail view for recipes with portions calculator
 - [ ] Search recipes by ingredient
 - [ ] Add some responsive styling
 - [ ] Test Firebase hosting
 - [ ] Edit form for recipes
 - [ ] Implement redirect for login
+- [ ] Checkout material-ui with sass

 ## DREAM TODOS
 - [ ] Implement it as a PWA (Progressive Web App)